JJBR13/Justin-Brown-milestone-project-one/README.md

 ### Media

 - [tiny.png](https://tinypng.com/): Used to compress media files to maintain good load speed throughout the site.
-- [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/photos/search/) : Open resources to get media files, such as images for hero section and galleries.
+- [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/photos/search/): Open resources to get media files, such as images throughout the site.
-- [Coding.tools](https://coding.tools/hex-to-rgba): Allow ease of convertion of Hex to rgba colours.
+- [Coding.tools](https://coding.tools/hex-to-rgba): Allow for the simple conversion of Hex to RGBA colors.

 ### Logo Creation

-- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): this allowed the camper van icon to be used and imported.
+- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): this allowed the camper van icon to be used and imported, creating the company logo and favicon.

 ## Credit

-- Monika Patel: design layout for the "Feel The Wanderlust" gallery located within the index.html [Find Here](https://codepen.io/IamMonikaPatel/pen/yqGKgj)
+- Monika Patel: the design layout for the "Feel The Wanderlust" gallery is located within the index.html [Find Here](https://codepen.io/IamMonikaPatel/pen/yqGKgj)

-- Camptoo: allowing simple and clear text to be formualted for the cancellation_policy.html [Find Here](https://www.camptoo.co.uk/policies/cancellation/flex)
+- Camptoo: used this company's cancellation policy text to create my cancellation_policy.html file.
+[Find Here](https://www.camptoo.co.uk/policies/cancellation/flex)

 - Multi Device Website Mockup Generator: enabling quick, professional mock-up of the site to be used within README.md [Find Here](https://techsini.com/multi-mockup/index.php)